 Diarrhea: Put on rubber or latex gloves and, using paper towels, soak up as much waste as possible.
 Have a plastic trash bag at hand to dispose of soiled paper towels immediately.
-Spray a pet-accident product containing digesters or enzymes on the site, following all label instructions carefully.
-Be prepared to allow the product to work for several hours – even overnight, if necessary.
+Spray an appropriate cleaning product containing digesters or enzymes on the site, then blot to remove the major soil, following all label instructions carefully.
+Reapply as needed, then be prepared to allow the product to work for several hours — even overnight, if necessary.
 Depending on the instructions, you may need to follow up by disinfecting the spot.
 Don’t use household bleach as a disinfectant.
 Bleach will permanently remove color from almost all fabrics.
 Use white paper towels as instructed above to blot the area until dry.

 Reference: